tensorflow/tensorflow/tensorflow/lite/micro/docs/rfc/001-rfc-16x8-quantization-port.md

 - PR1: Refactor the implementation to support the new kernel variant registration API.
 - PR2: Add 16x8 support and make sure that the benchmark binary and arena sizes are unchanged.

+Note that @njeffrie from the TF Lite Micro team also plans to prepare PR(s) for the kernels that are of interest internally (without using the kernel variant registation API for binary size).
+This will provide some quick examples of porting the kernels.

 ## Questions and Discussion Topics